Who doesn’t love macaroni and cheese? WHO?! Not too many, that’s who.

 When you start to pour your milk into the roux, start with about a third of the milk, then whisk to combine.
 Repeat until well combined.

-(3) I know you'll be tempted to eat right out of the pan with a giant spoon, but get a bowl, for goodness sakes. 😉
+(3) I know you’ll be tempted to eat right out of the pan with a giant spoon, but get a bowl.
+Little eyes are upon you!

 This is my favorite kind of recipe: easy to make, easy to eat!